Jaoovit/movie-library/README.md

 follow this steps:

-1. Update the name of the .env_template to .env and add in it all request enviroment variables
+1. Update the name of the .env_template to .env and add an TMDB API key before VITE_API_KEY=api_key=

 2. Run npm install